 What if my employer is refusing to pay my final wages?

-If you have been terminated but your former employer is refusing to pay your final wages, you can file a wage and hour lawsuit.
+If you have been terminated but your former employer is refusing to pay your final wages, you can file a complaint with the California Labor Commissioner or file a wage and hour lawsuit.
 These lawsuits demand reimbursement for your unpaid wages as well as:

 - unpaid overtime,